j-g-b/j-g-b.github.io/menu/research.md

 title: Research
 ---

-My research interests are still under active development.
-Topics and questions I am currently thinking about include:

-- **Cancer genomics**
-	- What are best practices for jointly modeling several modes of genomics data, such as DNA sequencing, RNA sequencing, and RNAi / CRISPR depletion data?
-	- Can large multi-omics datasets be used to inform small- and medium-scale biological experiments?
-- **Optimal transport**
-	- What kinds of decision problems are best served by estimators based on minimum transport distances?
-	- Is it possible (and/or desirable) to perform Bayesian model-averaging over sampling models that live in neighborhoods defined by minimum transport distances?
-- **Russian literature**
-	- What role does mathematical philosophy play in Dostoevsky's writing?
-	- Did Andrei Bely practice Buddhist meditation?

 ### Preprints

 **Bryan, JG**, and Hoff, PD. “[Smaller \\(p\\)-values in genomics studies using distilled historical information](https://arxiv.org/abs/2004.07887).”
 ArXiv:2004.07887 [Stat], April 16, 2020. http://arxiv.org/abs/2004.07887.